emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > with the credential format.
 The peer may leave this field empty
 > when using this TLV to request server trust roots.

-### CSR Attributes TLV
+### CSR-Attributes TLV

-The CSR Attributes TLV provides information from the server to the peer on how certificate signing requests should be formed.
-The purpose of CSR attributes is described in Section 4.5 of {{!RFC7030}}.
+The CSR-Attributes TLV provides information from the server to the peer on how certificate signing requests should be formed.
+The purpose of CSR attributes is described in Section 4.5 of {{RFC7030}}.
-Servers MAY send CSR attributes directly after the TLS session has been established.
+Servers MAY send the CSR-Attributes TLV directly after the TLS session has been established.
 A server MAY also send in the same message a Request Action frame for a PKCS#10 TLV.
 This is an indication to the peer that the server would like the peer to renew its certificate using the parameters provided in this TLV.
-Servers shall construct the CSR attributes as specified in {{!RFC7030}} Section 4.5.2 with the exception that the DER encoding SHALL NOT be encoded in base64.
-Servers and peers SHALL follow the guidance provided in
+Servers shall construct the contents of the CSR-Attributes TLV as specified in {{RFC7030}} Section 4.5.2 with the exception that the DER encoding MUST NOT be encoded in base64.
+The base64 encoding in used in {{RFC7030}} because the transport protocol used there requires textual encoding.
+In contrast, TEAP attributes can transport arbitrary binary data.

-{{!I-D.ietf-lamps-rfc7030-csrattrs}}.
+Servers and peers MUST follow the guidance provided in
+{{!I-D.ietf-lamps-rfc7030-csrattrs}} when creating the CSR-Attributes TLV.
 Peers MAY ignore the contents of the TLV if they are unable to do so, but then servers may not process PKCS#10 certificate requests for this or any other reason.

-The CSR Attributes TLV is defined as follows:
+The CSR-Attributes TLV is defined as follows:

 ~~~~
  0                   1                   2                   3